tempname1024/keep/README.md

 # Keep

-Keep is a minimal Discord bot which saves any URLs parsed from messages visible to the configured account on the Wayback Machine.
+Keep is a minimal Discord bot which archives URLs visible to the configured account (sent by anyone, anywhere) on the Wayback Machine.

 A local cache of saved URLs is kept to prevent duplicate availability API requests.